You are viewing a condensed mobile version of this NASPA webpage.

 The transfer should work regardless of the operating systems used on the two computers.
 For example, you should be able to transfer your data directory from a Windows computer to a Mac, or vice versa.

-Below are instructions if you want to change it.
 Be sure to follow these directions closely because manually manipulating the Zyzzyva data directory can be potentially dangerous to your data if you're not careful.
 You should probably read the full instructions before taking any action so you're familiar with what steps are required.

 Absolutely.
 This may be a good option for anyone wanting to use Zyzzyva on multiple computers without having to copy data directories back and forth.
 Simply copy your data directory onto the USB drive (using the process described to transfer Zyzzyva data from one computer to another).
 Then open the Preferences window and change the Data Directory setting to point to the data directory on the USB drive.